Starting Your Career in Industrial Automation

 Automation professionals should have an undergraduate degree with a firm basis in physics, mechatronics, control theory and electronics.
 There are also more specific degrees available with modules in instrumentation, programming and process engineering.

-When choosing a degree course it is desirable to chose one which is accredited professional engineering institutions such as;
+When choosing a degree course it is desirable to chose one which is accredited professional engineering institution such as;

 If you are looking for undergraduate courses in the UK then we recommend checking at UCAS to search through available courses.